emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-resource-paths.md

-# HTTP Operations
+# HTTP Resource (Paths)

-In this microlearning we will focus on learning about HTTP Operations.
+In this microlearning we will focus on learning about HTTP Resource (Paths).
-A crucial part of setting up your (API) Gateway with the help of RESTful services is knowing what HTTP Operations are and how you can use them to control what parties can change via your (API) Gateway.
+A crucial part of setting up your (API) Gateway with the help of RESTful services is knowing to which resources (i.e. Order, Client, Employee) you want to give external parties access via your (API) Gateway.

 Should you have any questions, please contact academy@emagiz.com.